Military history: Modern technologies

 Chemical warfare exploded into the public consciousness in World War I but may have been used in earlier wars without as much human attention.
 The Germans used gas-filled shells at the Battle of Bolimov in January 1915.
 These were not lethal, however.
-In April 1915, the Germans developed a chlorine gas that was highly lethal, and used it to moderate effect at the Second Battle of Ypres.
-Gas masks were invented in matter of weeks, and poison gas proved ineffective at winning battles.
+In April 1915, the Germans developed a highly lethal chlorine gas and used it to moderate effect at the Second Battle of Ypres.
+Gas masks were invented in a matter of weeks, and poison gas proved ineffective at winning battles.
 It was made illegal by all nations in the 1920s.

-World War II gave rise to even more technology.
-The worth of aircraft grew from mostly reconnaissance to strategic bombing and more.
-The worth of the aircraft carrier was proved in the battles between the United States and Japan like the Battle of Midway.
+World War II spurred further technological advances.
+The role of aircraft expanded from primarily reconnaissance to strategic bombing and more.
+The worth of the aircraft carrier was proved in the battles between the United States and Japan, such as the Battle of Midway.
 Radar was independently invented by the Allies and Axis powers.
 It used radio waves to detect objects.
 Molotov cocktails were invented by General Franco in the Spanish Civil War, directing the Nationalists to use them against Soviet tanks in the assault on Toledo.
 The atomic bomb was developed by the Manhattan Project and dropped on Hiroshima and Nagasaki in 1945, quickly and controversially ending World War II.

-During the Cold War, the main powers engaged in a Nuclear arms race which comprised the making of atomic bombs, hydrogen bombs, and more advanced nuclear bombs.
-In the space race, both nations attempted to launch human beings into space, to the moon and send satellites.
-Other technological advances were centered on intelligence (like the spy satellite) and missiles (ballistic missiles, cruise missiles).
+During the Cold War, the main powers engaged in a nuclear arms race, which comprised the making of atomic bombs, hydrogen bombs, and more advanced nuclear bombs.
+In the space race, both nations attempted to launch human beings into space, to the moon, and send satellites.
+Other technological advances were centered on intelligence (such as the spy satellite) and missiles (including ballistic missiles and cruise missiles).
 The nuclear submarine was invented in 1955.
 This meant submarines no longer needed to surface as often, and could run more quietly.
 They evolved into underwater missile platforms and completed what became called nuclear triad.

 Periods of military history

 Prehistoric warfare

 Prehistoric warfare refers to war that occurred between societies without recorded history.
-The Tollense valley battlefield is the oldest evidence of a large scale battle in Europe.
+The Tollense valley battlefield is the oldest evidence of a large-scale battle in Europe.
 More than 4,000 warriors fought in a battle on the site in the 13th century BC.